 - Spices – I used a combination of ground cinnamon, ground nutmeg, ground allspice, and ground cloves.

 - Walnuts – I love stirring in some chopped walnuts into the apple filling, but you can swap out and use pecans instead.
 Or omit altogether if need be.

 Make the pie crust

-Now you could make an apple rostata even easier by buying store bought pie crust.
+Now you could make an apple crostata even easier by buying store bought pie crust.
 But I beg you to try it one time on your own to see just how easy it is.
 Making pie dough requires just a few pieces of equipment – flour, salt, some sort of fat (butter, shortening, or a combination of both), water, and a little bit of sugar.

-- Combine the flour and salt.
+- Combine the flour sugar and salt.
 In a food processor combine the flour, sugar and salt and pulse to combine.